 Because of this you will absolutely need to test your slabs before installing your finished floors.
 An easy way to do this is to tape a few sheets of plastic down on several areas of your slabs and wait a few days.
 If moisture develops under the plastic, your slabs aren’t dry and your bamboo floors should NOT be installed.
 To minimize water transfer from natural outdoor water levels, install plastic before pouring your slabs.

-While it is not advised that hardwood floors be installed over concrete slabs, bamboo floors can easily be glued down on top.
+While it is not advised that hardwood floors be installed over concrete slabs,

 High Performance Panels